farin/JCloisterZone/future.md

 - rotate board fixes - don't rotate fairy and dragon (#145), gold counters and little building selection.
 - rules update - Wagon can not choose which tile to move after completing a feature (#148)
 - slightly changed way how are mouseover handled for overlapping feature areas  - instead selecting none, a higher one is selected.
+- fix: custom rule "Tiny city is scored only for 2 points" + unfinished two tile city with cathedral (gives 2pts at end instead of 0)
 - fix #135: Gold piece distribution is incorrect
 - fix #139: abbey at game end
 - fix #147: Missing farms on Abbey & Mayor tiles (small farms between crossed cities)